Athletics at the 1896 Summer Olympics: Summary of events

+Schedule

 Medal summary

 These medals were retroactively assigned by the International Olympic Committee; at the time, winners were given a silver medal and runners-up bronze medals.
 Athletes coming third received no award.

 Medal table

 Participating nations

 A total of 63 athletes from 9 nations competed at the Athens Games.
 Due to the nature of participation at the Games of the time not being fully through National Olympic Committees, there is a lack of clarity on which nations competed.
 For instance, Olympedia lists 1 athlete from Cyprus and 2 from Smyrna in counting 11 nations, but also notes the participation of "Cyprus and Smyrna as part of the Greek team".
 Further, Chile claims to have had a competitor participate, which would increase the total to 64 athletes from 10 nations, but other sources list Luis Subercaseaux as not having started.